ibm-silvergate/netcomposer/README.md

 #### 1. Running the tool

-    Using the binaries for your platform (download from release folder): net-composer -config samplenet.yaml
+    - Using the binaries for your platform (download from release folder) net-composer -config samplenet.yaml

-    Running the tool without binaries: go run main.go -config samplenet.yaml
+    - Running the tool without binaries go run main.go -config samplenet.yaml

 #### 2. Start the network